Indiana Jones 5 defended from criticism over ‘unrealistic’ ending

-Indiana Jones fans point out franchise detail amid complaints over ‘unrealistic’ ending
+Indiana Jones fans point out franchise detail after complaints over ‘unrealistic’ ending

 ‘Have any of these people seen an Indiana Jones film before?’ one viewer asked

-The new Indiana Jones film is being defended following criticism of its ending.
+The new Indiana Jones film is being defended from criticism of its “unrealistic” ending following a disappointing result at the box office.

 The fifth film in the franchise, titled Indiana Jones and the Dial of Destiny, was released last week, one month after its premiere at the Cannes Film Festival.

-Harrison Ford returns as the archaeologist, who he first played in 1981 film Raiders of the Lost Ark, for a new adventure alongside Phoebe Waller-Bridge and Mads Mikkelsen.
+Harrison Ford returns as the archaeologist, whom he first played in 1981 film Raiders of the Lost Ark, for a new adventure alongside Phoebe Waller-Bridge and Mads Mikkelsen.

+The film has failed to set the US box office alight after earning $82m (£65.5m) in its first five days, with the global takings so far amounting to $142.50m (£112m).
+It will need to post a strong showing in the month to come if it’s to make back its budget, which was between $250m (£196m) and $300m (£236m).
+But it will face stiff competition in the form of blockbusters Mission: Impossible – Dead Reckoning Part One, Barbie and Oppenheimer.

+What might help its cause is the fact the film is garnering what seems to be shades of a cult fanbase.
+While receiving middling reviews, Indiana Jones 5 is being defended after many tore into what has been described as a “big swing” twist.

 *Spoilers follow – you have been warned*

-The film shows Indiana Jones as he takes on Mikkelsen’s villain Jürgen Voller, a Nazi attempting to rewrite history so that Hitler wins the Second World War.
+The film follows Indiana Jones as he takes on Mikkelsen’s villain Jürgen Voller, a Nazi attempting to rewrite history so that Hitler wins the Second World War.

 To do this, Indy wants his team to hunt down a device that will enable him to do this.
 In doing so, time travel is introduced to the franchise.